toru2220/handbrake-ffmpeg-nvenc/README.md

-# ffmpeg-nvenc
+# handbrake-ffmpeg-nvenc
-docker image for ffmpeg enable nvenc
+docker image for handbrake and ffmpeg with nvenc